With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 Megan assists within a range of departments in the firm, including Criminal, Civil, Children’s, and Family.

 Megan regularly appears in courts across Scotland.
 Megan’s developing range of experience allows her to relate to her clients with advice tailored to their needs.
+Megan has significant experience running trials with exceptional results and enjoys running proofs particularly in respect of family cases.

 Atika is presently an undergraduate law student at Edinburgh Napier University.
 During her studies she has been working with Fleming and Reid as a legal assistant.